 We currently do not have any vacancies.

 The competition for jobs at E4tech is high, so if you decide to send us an open application, you will need to make it unique and show why you are right for our team.
-Your application should specify to which office you are applying and contain a tailored CV and cover letter.
-Send your open application to email@example.com.
+Your application should contain a tailored CV and cover letter.
+We will only consider applications from candidates who demonstrate they have the right to work in the UK and/or Switzerland (e.g. UK/Swiss citizens; candidates from the European Economic Area; holders of a valid UK/Swiss work visa) and failure to do so may result in your application being turned down.
+Send your open application to firstname.lastname@example.org.
 We will only contact those candidates whose application we wish to pursue further.

 Please note that E4tech will not consider candidates from recruitment agencies.